Equity & Inclusion

-The department's Equity & Inclusion Committee brings together representative students, staff, and faculty to strategize on actions we can take to support the department's work in anti-racism and anti-oppression.
+Our Equity & Inclusion Committee brings together representative students, staff, and faculty to strategize on actions we can take to support the department's work in anti-racism and anti-oppression.
 The Committee offers feedback on department initiatives in development, helps to facilitate interactions between constituencies, and supports transparency, equitable access to information, and accountability for progress in our department's work.

 The committee regularly makes space for department dialogue to surface both climate concerns and promising practices via listening sessions and learning spaces where people can ask questions and share resources that help us to contribute to the department's mission of transformation at the individual, collective, and structural levels.

 2021–2022 Committee Members:

 - Staff: Miyuki Bierlein, Myriam Cotton, Ben Dillon, Jean-Paul Gressieux, and Michael Mansfield

 Communication & Dialogue

 We invite students, faculty, and staff to use the Climate Feedback Form to ask questions, to express concerns, to offer suggestions, or to affirm the things we are currently doing that help to create and maintain a climate where everyone feels valued and supported.
 Please note that the form requires CalNet login to ensure that we are receiving feedback from current UC Berkeley affiliates, but your name and contact information will not be recorded unless you choose to share it.

 Listening Sessions with Students